The variance of integers without small prime factors in short intervals: Introduction

 \subsection{Integers without small prime factors}

-Our aim in this work is to obtain unconditional results about the variance in short intervals of integers without small prime factors, known in the literature as sifted numbers or rough numbers.
-The motivation is that sifted numbers generalize primes.
-Indeed, integers with no prime factors $\le \sqrt{x}$ coincide with primes in the interval $[\sqrt{x},x]$.
-Hence it would be interesting to see how large can we take $y$ (or alternatively, how large we can take $H$ to be given $y$) and still obtain an asymptotic result for the corresponding variance.
-Let $y>1$ be a parameter (that might depend eventually on $H$ and $X$).
+Our aim in this work is to obtain unconditional results about the variance in short intervals of integers without small prime factors, known in the literature as rough numbers or sifted numbers.
+The motivation is that rough numbers generalize primes.
+Indeed, integers with no prime factors $\le \sqrt{x}$ coincide with primes in the interval $(\sqrt{x},x]$.
+Hence it would be interesting to see how large can we take $y$ as a function of $H$ (or alternatively, how large we can take $H$ to be given $y$) and still obtain an asymptotic result for the corresponding variance.
+Let $y\ge 2$ be a parameter (that might depend eventually on $H$ and $X$).
 We let $\alpha_y$ be the indicator of integers without prime factors $\le y$: